bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

     1. Replace the **nexus_software** folder in the **nexus_instance/files/** directory with this one.

-    1. Make sure your the following variables in **vars/main.yml** are populated according to your new tar file and sha1 hash:
+    1. Make sure the following variables in **vars/main.yml** are populated according to your new tar file and sha1 hash:

          ```yaml